 This tour is important because it will connect Marliya – their songs, stories, exuberance and energy – with diverse audiences across Australia.
-Specifically, it will take the choir back to where the project began in the Pilbara, to the choir’s hometown in Cairns, and capital cities such as Melbourne and Canberra.
+Specifically, it will take the choir back to where the project began in the Pilbara, to Darwin and remote NT, and to Canberra and Melbourne.
 An integral part of the tour will be workshops alongside the performances, to ensure genuine engagement of youths across the country.

 The choir have quickly built a strong reputation as a significant voice of their generation.
 They have the ability to challenge and inspire like no individual can.
 To date they have been invited to perform at the AFL’s “Dreamtime at the ‘G”, the Invictus Games Closing Ceremony, Monash Academy of Performing Arts and Adelaide Festival.
-In January they will perform at Sydney Opera House as part of the 2019 Sydney Festival, receiving a standing ovation from the audience at the end of the show.
+In January Marliya performed to a sold-out Sydney Opera House as part of the 2019 Sydney Festival, receiving a standing ovation from the audience at the end of the show.

 Donations will support hard costs of touring a party of approximately 30 people around Australia, including into remote communities, for approximately 30 days.
-Many of the venues we will play do not have the ability to cover the costs of flights, accommodation, per diems, ground transport, salaries and wages for a touring party of this size.
+Many of the venues we will play do not have the ability to cover the costs associated with a touring party of this size.